soupeeli/soupeeli.github.io/_news/announcement_5.md

 related_posts: false
 ---

-One first-author paper has been accepted to **NeurIPS 2024** :relaxed:!
+One first-author paper has been accepted to **NeurIPS 2024** :sparkles:!